-Due to the recent COVID-19 pandemic, hospitals and health systems have to rethink “business as usual” as they look forward and set strategic goals.
+Due to the COVID-19 pandemic, hospitals and health systems have to rethink “business as usual” as they look forward and set strategic goals.
 They are adjusting to managing dual systems of care along with addressing shifts in payer mix, consumers’ demands and increasing cost pressures.
 These changes, combined with the loss of revenue due to recent reduced patient volumes, is putting unprecedented financial pressures on health leaders to reduce operating costs to improve margins.
 It is clear that there is a critical need for changes in hospitals and health systems cost structure and operating performance, as well as a need for new sources of revenue.
 Both of these will add new complexities and challenges to business operations.

 The extreme sense of urgency to put cost reduction strategies into action are also putting additional strains on already burdened resources, which could potentially create unintended consequences, such as employee burnout and potential turnover, or challenges to quality of care and safety, if not managed properly.

-A recent survey of approximately 60 health system executives conducted by The Chartis Group highlights the strategies underway for health systems to achieve financial recovery and sustainability.
+A survey of approximately 60 health system executives conducted by The Chartis Group highlights the strategies underway for health systems to achieve financial recovery and sustainability.

 85 percent of the respondents cited cost reduction as one of their top three priorities for coping with COVID-19’s impact on their organization, which dramatically drove down patient volume and revenue.
 90 percent said they want to meet their cost-reduction goals in less than 12 months, with 88 percent seeking up to a 15 percent cut in operating expenses.